stormpath/stormpath-console-guide/source/organizations.rst

 To see what your Custom Data would look like as JSON, click on the "JSON" tab.

-.. _organizations-changing-status:
+.. _organizations-change-status:

-Enabling & Disabling Organizations
+Enable & Disable Organizations
 ===================================

 If an Organization serves as an Account Store for an Organization, then login attempts to that Organization can be directed to the Organization and its associated Directories and Groups.
 If the Organization is the only mapping point between your Organization and one or more Directories and Groups, then disabling that Organization will prevent all of the Accounts in those Directories and Groups from logging in.